cyberdian/tools-import-usp-exceptions/README.md

 ## Usage
 Once installed, point your favorite web browser to <https://your.tufin.host/tools>, you will see a new link : Import USP Exceptions from CSV.

-The follwing webpage will allow you to upload USP exceptions :
+The following webpage will allow you to upload USP exceptions :

 ![Import USP Homepage](https://www.dropbox.com/s/u4vwwigmw3zan9t/import-usp-exceptions.png?dl=1)